-11 Members may obtain nonpublic information about a company or economic sector during the course of the official duties.
+9 Members may obtain nonpublic information about a company or economic sector during the course of the official duties.
 U.S. House of Reps.
 Comm. on Ethics 116th Cong., Memo Re.
 Reminder of STOCK Act Requirements, Prohibition Against Insider Trading & New Certification Requirement, at 3 (June 11, 2020).

-The failure of Members to follow the most basic ethics rules they created leads to public distrust in our elected officials as a whole.
-12 Moreover, the lack of any consequence for Members who break the law leads to the public perception that the laws do not apply equally to all.
-The OCE must act to ensure compliance with the most basic ethics requirements and to maintain the public's trust.
-We request the OCE investigate Rep. Schrier's stock trades and apparent failure to file the required timely and accurate disclosures, and impose any appropriate sanctions including fines and penalties.
+ethics rules they created leads to public distrust in our elected officials as a whole.10 The OCE must act to ensure compliance with the most fundamental ethics requirements and to maintain the public's trust.
+We request the OCE investigate Rep. Schrader's stock trades and apparent failure to file the required timely and accurate disclosures, and impose any appropriate sanctions.